zanniemill49/va.gov-team/platform/quality-assurance/record-test-incident.md

 *Attachments*
 - Make sure to attach either a screenshot or, preferably, a GIF file.
 To create GIF file screenshots, you can use LICEcap (downloads found [here](https://www.cockos.com/licecap/)).

-**Validation**
-Feature tickets are validated on staging before they are closed.
-Validators summarize how the feature was validated on the ticket.